haustin71/2022-2023-Engineering-Notebook/README.md

         lcd.print("Too Hot!")
 ```
 ### Reflection
-Overall, this assignment was really hard because3 I struggled with trying to get VS code to work because there was a software issue that lasted for a week.
+Overall, this assignment was really hard because I struggled with trying to get VS code to work because there was a software issue that lasted for a week.
 One of the biggest Issues that I had with the code was getting the LCD to display text as well as getting the LCD to display the right information.
 I probably would've finished the assignment earlier if VS code was working when I first started.

 ## Rotary_Encoder